-We brush aside our dreams, dismiss them as silly hobbies, and refuse to imagine they might actually be possible, because we don’t think we’re smart enough/special enough/talented enough to make them happen.
+We brush aside our dreams, dismiss them as silly hobbies and refuse to imagine they might actually be possible, because we don’t think we’re smart enough/special enough/talented enough to make them happen.
 Growing up in “The Real World” has taught us that schlepping and plodding are what people do.
 It’s only celebs with that uncapturable “it” factor who deserve to live fantastic lives.
 You know, like Kim Kardashian.
 Or Snookie.
-[Thank you, FB/Twitter peeps, for the excellent examples.]

 We volunteer to be unremarkable before we or the world even have a chance to determine what our true worth is.

-Why aren’t we more willing to stand up for our own value?
+Why aren’t we more willing to stand up for ourselves?

 Don’t sell yourself short.
 Don’t introduce yourself to the world as an amateur or a wannabe.
 Whatever your dream, whatever your talent, go out there and freakin’ own it like you’ve already made it.